The Theory of Ultralogics Part I

-Chapter 10 \pars {\bf Laws$,$ Rules$,$ and Other Things}\pars \line{ 10.1 \ \ More About Ultrawords\leaderfill 91} \line{ 10.2 \ \ Laws and Rules\leaderfill 94} \line{ References for Chapter 10\leaderfill 99} \vfil \eject \centerline{} Chapter 11 \pars {\bf ``Things''}\pars \line{ 11.1 \ \ Subparticles.\leaderfill 101} \line{ 11.2 \ \ Ultraenergetic Subparticles\leaderfill 109} \line{ 11.3 \ \ More on Subparticles\leaderfill 112} \line{ 11.4 \ \ MA-Model\leaderfill 116} \line{ References for Chapter 11\leaderfill 117} \line{ Symbols\leaderfill 119} 1.50in \centerline{NOTES} Some of the following typographical errors (or confusions) may (do) appear in this edition.\pars [1] There may be a very few times when it is not apparent as to the necessary structure for the results stated.
+Chapter 10 \pars {\bf Laws$,$ Rules$,$ and Other Things}\pars \line{ 10.1 \ \ More About Ultrawords\leaderfill 91} \line{ 10.2 \ \ Laws and Rules\leaderfill 94} \line{ References for Chapter 10\leaderfill 99} \vfil \eject \centerline{} Chapter 11 \pars {\bf ``Things''}\pars \line{ 11.1 \ \ Subparticles.\leaderfill 101} \line{ 11.2 \ \ Ultraenergetic Subparticles\leaderfill 109} \line{ 11.3 \ \ More on Subparticles\leaderfill 112} \line{ 11.4 \ \ MA-Model\leaderfill 116} \line{ References for Chapter 11\leaderfill 117} \line{ Appendix\leaderfill 119} \line{ Symbols\leaderfill 129} 1.00in \centerline{NOTES} Some of the following typographical errors (or confusions) may (do) appear in this edition.\pars [1] There may be a very few times when it is not apparent as to the necessary structure for the results stated.
 Of course$,$ one can always stay with the EGS.
 I may have written $\cal M$ when I meant ${\cal M}_1$ or conversely.\pars [2] The actual reason for the inverse order discussed on page 10 is that it is useful when considering adjective reasoning discussed later in this edition.\pars [3] Much of this edition was written in the late 1980s with the exception of Chapter 2$,$ sections 2.1 --- 2.2 which was written in 1991.
 In the formal model$,$ I wanted to differentiate between the actual set used for the words and the sets used for other analytical purposes.
-This is done by letting $i[{\cal W}]= A_1$ from Chapter 2 on.
-However$,$ I may not have corrected all appropriate notation in the remaining chapters.
-Hence$,$ if I have written such things as $i(a) \in \nat$ or $i[B] \subset \nat,$ or the like$,$ anywhere from chapter 2 --- 12$,$ please replace $\nat$ in these and only these cases with $A_1.$ \pars [4] I give two different superstructure constructions and certain processes used to obtain nonstandard models.
+This is done by letting members of ${\cal W}$ symbols that are differfent than those in sets such as $\nat$ from Chapter 2 on.
+This is the usual approach.
+However, as of the date of this version, by a special technique the set of symbols $\cal W$ or extended symbols ${\cal W}'$ are now included.\pars [4] I give two different superstructure constructions and certain processes used to obtain nonstandard models.
 It would have been better to concentrated on the second construction which is the one actually used.\pars [5] Page 80.
 In order to have $B \cap M_i = \emptyset,\ i \not=0,$ we can reserve a special symbol in our alphabet.
 Then only consider a $B$ that does not contain this special symbol within any of its members.
 Now use this special symbol$,$ with or without spacing$,$ to construct the $M_i,\ i \not= 0.$ Of course$,$ once again we interpret $\land$ in the axiom system for $S$ as this special symbol with or without spacing. \pars [6] Relative to the alphabet $\cal A.$ It is trivially obvious that one can include within this alphabet the written symbols used by an intelligent life form that uses a written language and deductive rules similar to those used by humankind.
 If one goes to the extreme and requires infinitely many such intelligent life forms$,$ then generalized languages as discussed on page 87 can be utilized.\pars [7] Beginning in Chapter IV$,$ due to the complexity of the first-order statements, I adopt the process of replacing set-theoretically defined predicates (abbreviations) such as $x \in y,\ x = y,\ 1\leq x < z$ etc. by $(x \in y),\ (x = y),\ (1\leq x < z).$ Of course, the $=$ is interpreted as set-theoretic equality. \pars \vfil\eject \baselineskip14pt \centerline{\bf 1.
 INTUITIVE CONCEPTS}

 \leftline{\bf 1.1 The Alphabet$,$ Words$,$ and Choice Sets.}